akruszewski/gibl/manuscript/chapter1.md

 With this system, as the list of peers grows we might run into a problem of *trust*.
 When everybody meets at the end of the day to sync their ledgers, how can they believe the others that the transactions listed in their ledgers are true?
 We need to modify our system to support a kind of trust.

-I> ### Definition 5
+I> ### Definition 6
 I>
 I> A proof of work is data that is time-consuming to calculate, and easy for others to verify.

 For each record, we will also include a special number (or a hash) that will represent *proof of work*, in that it will provide proof that the transaction is valid.
 We will cover the details in section 1.3.

 At the end of the day, we agree that we will trust the ledger who has put most of the work in it.
-So if Bob has some errands to run, he can catch up the next day by trusting the rest of the peers in the network.
+If Bob has some errands to run, he can catch up the next day by trusting the rest of the peers in the network.

 In addition to all this, we want the transactions to have an order, so every record will also contain a link to the previous record.